YoussefAKQ/YoussefAKQ/README.md

 ### Hello!
 I'm Youssef. 👋

-I'm 19 years old trying to be a Software Developer 🐣.
+I'm 19 years old and i'm trying to be a Software Developer 🐣.

 ✍️ My coding languages are Python, Java, SQL, HTML and CSS for now.